 With no surprises, Xiaomi is still using the same old band & tracker design.
-Tracker is a capsule like module, that fits inside the band made up of silicon material.
+Tracker is a capsule-like module, that fits inside the band made up of silicon material.
 While Mi Band 1/1s’s capsule has a metal top with 3 LEDs for notifying, Mi Band 2/HRX adopted a display design.
 The same design has been followed by the Mi Band 3.
-This time around, the tracker is bit bigger with a big curved front housing a OLED panel.
-The OLED panel used is significantly bigger & brighter than the previous gen Mi Band 2, however it still struggles in direct sunlight.
-The front of Mi Band 3 is now touch sensitive which is used to jump between various on-board functions by swiping up/down & left/right.
-Besides a touchscreen, Mi Band 3 have a touch sensitive button in form of a dimple.
-This button serves as a back button on single touch & long press for selection in various items on the band capsule.
+This time around, the tracker is a bit bigger with a big curved front housing an OLED panel.
+The OLED panel used is significantly bigger & brighter than the previous-gen Mi Band 2, however, it still struggles in direct sunlight.
+The front of Mi Band 3 now touches sensitive which is used to jump between various on-board functions by swiping up/down & left/right.
+Besides a touchscreen, Mi Band 3 has a touch-sensitive button in form of a dimple.
+This button serves as a back button on single touch & long press for the selection of various items on the band capsule.
 Below the capsule, you’ll find a heart rate sensor, that actually works on all skins unlike Mi band 2, which failed to work on people with dark skins.

-The silicon band used is also improved, its soft, flexible & seems durable in long run.
-Also, it does hold the tracker well, with no chance of tracker falling out.
-Old gen Mi Band users can feel the pain of loosing tracker due to lose hold of the band.
-Apart from this, use of a plastic display makes this band prone to scratches.
+The silicon band used is also improved, it’s soft, flexible & seems durable in long run.
+Also, it does hold the tracker well, with no chance of the tracker falling out.
+Old gen Mi Band users can feel the pain of losing tracker due to lose hold of the band.
+Apart from this, the use of a plastic display makes this band prone to scratches.
 So it’s advised to apply some kind of screen protection, else get ready to see some scratches after a couple of days of use.
 Mi Band 3 comes with a well build proprietary charging cable.
-However, make sure you don’t loose it, since Xiaomi isn’t selling any spare as of now.
+However, make sure you don’t lose it since Xiaomi isn’t selling any spare as of now.

 What do you think about Mi Band 3?
 Are you going you buy it for tracking your fitness goals?
 Let us know via a comment.